Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated remarkable capabilities across various domains but remain susceptible to hallucinations and inconsistencies, limiting their reliability.
-Retrieval-augmented generation (RAG) mitigates these issues by grounding model responses in external knowledge sources.
-Existing RAG workflows often leverage a single vector database, which is impractical in the common setting where information is distributed across multiple repositories.
-We introduce \textsc{RAGRoute}, a novel mechanism for federated RAG search. \textsc{RAGRoute} dynamically selects relevant data sources at query time using a lightweight neural network classifier.
-By not querying every data source, this approach significantly reduces query overhead, improves retrieval efficiency, and minimizes the retrieval of irrelevant information.
-We evaluate \textsc{RAGRoute} using the \textsc{MIRAGE} and \textsc{MMLU} benchmarks and demonstrate its effectiveness in retrieving relevant documents while reducing the number of queries. \textsc{RAGRoute} reduces the total number of queries up to 77.5\% and communication volume up to 76.2\%.
+Large language models (LLMs) achieve remarkable performance across domains but remain prone to hallucinations and inconsistencies.
+Retrieval-augmented generation (RAG) mitigates these issues by augmenting model inputs with relevant documents retrieved from external sources.
+In many real-world scenarios, relevant knowledge is fragmented across organizations or institutions, motivating the need for federated search mechanisms that can aggregate results from heterogeneous data sources without centralizing the data.
+We introduce \textsc{RAGRoute}, a lightweight routing mechanism for federated search in RAG systems that dynamically selects relevant data sources at query time using a neural classifier, avoiding indiscriminate querying.
+This selective routing reduces communication overhead and end-to-end latency while preserving retrieval quality, achieving up to 80.65\% reductions in communication volume and 52.50\% reductions in latency across three benchmarks, while matching the accuracy of querying all sources.